It pains me (in a good way) to say that The Ordinary may have just enabled my skincare addiction with their science-minded products.

 Now that I have geeked out enough…

-Subscribe to our blog for more content like this!
+Subscribe to my blog for more content like this!